argoproj/argo-workflows/docs/cron-workflows.md

 > v3.6 and after

 You can configure a `CronWorkflow` to automatically stop based on an [expression](variables.md#expression) with `stopStrategy.condition`.

-You can use the variables `failed` and `succeeded`.
+You can use the [variables](variables.md#stopstrategy) `failed` and `succeeded`.

-For example, if you want to stop scheduling new workflows after a successful child `Workflow`, you can define the spec as:
+For example, if you want to stop scheduling new workflows after one success:

 ```yaml
 stopStrategy: